 It is also recommended that you make sure your e-Bike seat is adjusted properly to your height, as this will optimize your range of motion and ultimately help you to more fully involve your glutes in your exercise.

-When e-cycling, arm muscles also do not stay untrained
+When riding an e-bike, arm muscles also do not stay untrained

 While the arms are generally less targeted than your legs and glutes, your upper arms – specifically, biceps and triceps – are still activated and targeted you ride your e-Bike.
 Your biceps are located on the front part of your upper arm (source), whereas your triceps run along the back of your upper arm (source).

-The reason these muscles are targeted is because your arms are essential to supporting and balancing your upper body while you ride, which is accomplished by holding on to and steering with your handlebars.
-Since your arms are the main controller when riding your e-Bike, your upper body strength inherently benefits from the cycling process.
+The reason these muscles are targeted is that your arms are essential to supporting and balancing your upper body while you ride, which is accomplished by holding on to and steering with your handlebars.
+Since your arms are the main controller when riding your e-bike, your upper body strength inherently benefits from the cycling process.